LPN Programs in Maine

 • Headshot (passport-style) photograph less than 2 years old.

-• Official transcript from state-approved nursing program.
+• Official transcript from a state-approved nursing program.

 Maine LPN licenses expire every 2 years.